 Hudson Jones is a Senior Associate at Butler, in our Tampa office.
 He works in our firm’s property coverage group specializing in extra-contractual issues.
 Some examples of his case types include catastrophic loss, first party coverage issues, general liability coverage, and property insurance.

 Hudson studied law at the West Virginia University College of Law.
 While attending law school, he was active in the American Constitution Society, Public Interest Advocacy Group, Sports Law Society, and the Student Bar Association.
 Hudson focused his studies on Litigation and Trial Advocacy and gained legal experience by serving as assistant to two professors, contributing in numerous legal scholarship articles and books.
 He graduated in 2007, and went on to work as an Assistant Public Defender in the Florida Public Defender's Office in the Sixth Judicial Circuit.
 In the three years he spent at the Public Defender's office, he tried 52 jury trials as a defense attorney and litigated numerous criminal cases.
-In 2010, Hudson started his own private practice in Sarasota, where he focused on defending employers, insurance carriers, self insurers and third-party administrators in insurance and workers' compensation matters, before ultimately joining Butler.
+In 2010, Hudson worked at a private firm, where he focused on defending employers, insurance carriers, self insurers and third-party administrators in insurance and workers' compensation matters, before ultimately joining Butler.

 As an undergraduate, Hudson attended Harvard University, where he was a Division I scholar-athlete and a four-year varsity wrestler.
 He also participated in numerous service and volunteer efforts, including the Boston Partners in Education Tutoring Program and Habitat for Humanity.
 He graduated, cum laude, from Harvard with a Bachelor of Arts in Government in 2004.